Minna Stess

 Minna Stess (born April 4, 2006) is an American professional skateboarder and a member of the USA Skateboarding National Team.
-She won a bronze medal at the 2023 World Skateboarding Championship.
+She is a two-time World Skateboarding Championship bronze medalist.
 She represented the United States at the 2024 Summer Olympics in the women's park event.

 Early life

-Stess was born to Andrew Stess and Moniz Franco, has one brother, Finnley, and is Jewish.
-Her father is a consultant in the music industry, and manages her career.
-Born in Petaluma, California, for high school she attends Petaluma's Valley Oaks Independent Study School.
+Stess was born to Andrew Stess and Moniz Franco, has one brother, Finnley.
+Her father is a consultant in the music industry.
+Born in Petaluma, California, for high school she attended Petaluma's Valley Oaks Independent Study School.

 Career

 Early years

 Stess began skateboarding at two years old.
 In 2013, at eight years old, she became the first girl ever to win the California Amateur Skateboard League.
 In 2014, during the King of Groms Championship, she became the first female skater to compete in all three skateboarding finals (street, mini ramp and bowl), and was the first girl to win the mini ramp competition.
 Her parents built a concrete skatepark in their backyard for their children.
 She turned professional at 11 years old.

 In January 2019, Stess broke and dislocated her elbow, which required three surgeries and several months of recovery.

 In 2019, Stess was named to the USA Skateboarding National Team.
 She made her X Games debut in August 2019 at 13 years old, and was one of the youngest competitors in the competition.
 In July 2021, she was named an alternate for the United States at the 2020 Summer Olympics.